CodeYourFuture/Terminal-Coursework-Week1/README.md

 For this task, I want you to **stop** the counter when I have counted to 10.

 #### 3) Answer

+I have counted to 1
+I have counted to 2
+I have counted to 3
+I have counted to 4
+I have counted to 5
+I have counted to 6
+I have counted to 7
+I have counted to 8
+I have counted to 9
+I have counted to 10
+You should have used Ctrl+C to end the script by now!
+I have counted to 11!
+You should have used Ctrl+C to end the script by now!
+I have counted to 12!
+You should have used Ctrl+C to end the script by now!
+I have counted to 13!
+You should have used Ctrl+C to end the script by now!
+I have counted to 14!
+You should have used Ctrl+C to end the script by now!
+I have counted to 15!
+You should have used Ctrl+C to end the script by now!
+I have counted to 16!
+You should have used Ctrl+C to end the script by now!
+I have counted to 17!
+You should have used Ctrl+C to end the script by now!
+I have counted to 18!
+You should have used Ctrl+C to end the script by now!
+I have counted to 19!
+You should have used Ctrl+C to end the script by now!
+I have counted to 20!
+You should have used Ctrl+C to end the script by now!
+I have counted to 21!
+You should have used Ctrl+C to end the script by now!
+I have counted to 22!
+You should have used Ctrl+C to end the script by now!
+I have counted to 23!
+You should have used Ctrl+C to end the script by now!
+I have counted to 24!
+You should have used Ctrl+C to end the script by now!
+I have counted to 25!
+You should have used Ctrl+C to end the script by now!
+I have counted to 26!
+You should have used Ctrl+C to end the script by now!
+I have counted to 27!
+You should have used Ctrl+C to end the script by now!
+I have counted to 28!
+You should have used Ctrl+C to end the script by now!
+I have counted to 29!
+You should have used Ctrl+C to end the script by now!
+I have counted to 30!
+You should have used Ctrl+C to end the script by now!
+I have counted to 31!
+You should have used Ctrl+C to end the script by now!
+I have counted to 32!
+You should have used Ctrl+C to end the script by now!
+I have counted to 33!
+You should have used Ctrl+C to end the script by now!
+I have counted to 34!
+You should have used Ctrl+C to end the script by now!
+I have counted to 35!
+You should have used Ctrl+C to end the script by now!
+I have counted to 36!
+You should have used Ctrl+C to end the script by now!
+I have counted to 37!
+You should have used Ctrl+C to end the script by now!
+I have counted to 38!
+You should have used Ctrl+C to end the script by now!
+I have counted to 39!
+You should have used Ctrl+C to end the script by now!
+I have counted to 40!
+You should have used Ctrl+C to end the script by now!
+I have counted to 41!
+You should have used Ctrl+C to end the script by now!
+I have counted to 42!
+You should have used Ctrl+C to end the script by now!
+I have counted to 43!

 Copy the output of the script here